 Although not as common, if the oven won't turn on it is possible that the appliance is not receiving proper voltage.
 Electric ovens require 220 volts of alternating current.
 If for some reason the appliance is receiving significantly less, the oven won't turn on.
 Check for proper voltage using a volt meter at the socket where the appliance plugs in.

 The oven control board has a set of relays that turn on and off power to the bake and broil circuits according to the customer settings and sensor input.
 If the oven won't turn on the problem is usually with the heating components.
 However, if the oven control board is bad, it might not send voltage to the heating components.
 To determine why the oven won't turn on, first test the simpler components in the circuit.
-The oven control board usually can't be tested and will have to be replaced if it is defective.
+If no power is present at the proper terminals on the control board, the control board will need to be replaced.

 Although not as common, if the oven won't turn on the thermal fuse may have blown.
 The thermal fuse is designed to protect the appliance and help to prevent a fire.
 If the oven gets too hot, this fuse trips.
 The thermal fuse is not resettable and will have to be replaced.
 It can be checked for continuity.
 If it has continuity, it's OK.
 Not all ovens have a thermal fuse.